remip48/AISanalyze/README.md

     -   Your input data is a data frame where each row contains a combination of time\~location (location around which you want to extract vessel locations).
-You can, for example, define input data as your survey / bio-logging data.
+You can, for example, define input data as your survey / bio-logging data.<br>
     -   The function parameter **t_gap** defines the time range over which AIS data are considered for extracting the vessel locations at the closest moment to your input times.
-Default is **t_gap** = 10×60 = 10 minutes, meaning AIS data at the input times ± 10 minutes are kept for extracting vessel locations at the closest time of your input time.
+Default is **t_gap** = 10×60 = 10 minutes, meaning AIS data at the input times ± 10 minutes are kept for extracting vessel locations at the closest time of your input time.<br>
     -   If you are also interested in the presence of vessels before your input time (e.g. how many vessels where present every minute in the study area, until 10 minutes before the survey